Silver-studded blue: Habitat

 P. argus resides in heathland, mossland, and limestone grassland.

 Heathlands are able to meet the needs of P. argus due to burning, cutting, and other disruptions of mature heaths.
 With these disruptions, the habitat becomes conducive to habitation by P. argus because of the high cover of E. cinerea and short C. vulgaris that is able to form a landscape with the patches of bare ground.
-This is characteristic of heathland in an early stage of development.
+This is characteristic of heathland at an early stage of development.
 This environment is suitable until the point at which the shrubs native to the environment mature and obscure the bare ground and vegetation margins that the butterflies use for oviposition.

-Mossland, similar in nature to a wet heathland, has soil primarily composed of peat which supports one of the families of host plants of P. argus, Ericaceae.
+Mossland, similar in nature to wet heathland, has soil primarily composed of peat which supports one of the families of host plants of P. argus, Ericaceae.
 This host plant grows alongside other grasses, sedges, and rushes.
 While the main disturbance to heathland is quarrying, mossland faces peat digging which contributes to the transient and shifting nature of this particular habitat.

 The hostplants of the first two environments, Ericaceae and Leguminosae, are less present in the third environment, limestone grassland.
 In this environment, the host plants of P. argus are primarily herbaceous Cistaceae as well as Leguminosae.
 In limestone grassland, the bare ground and vegetation margins instrumental to the life cycle of P. argus are created through grazing by other animals as well as by disruption of the habitat by natural disturbance of the stoney topography of this environment.

 P. argus use shrubs for roosting, resting, basking, mate location, and shelter and for this reason, they tend to be found in higher numbers close to locations that are dense in shrubs.
-Most of the population gathers around these shrubs during weather that is colder, cloudy, and windy.
+Most of the population gathers around these shrubs during weather that is colder, cloudy, and windier.
 When the weather is warm, sunny, and the breeze is still, P. argus spends less time in shrub dense habitats and more time in flight and finding host plants in areas rich in calcareous heath.
-These areas tend to be in exposed hillsides.
+These areas tend to be on exposed hillsides.
 For this reason, it often appears that the habitat of P. argus shifts with weather conditions.

 In addition to choice of habitat due to host plants and topography, P. argus density correlates with the densities of nest of the butterflies' mutualist ants, Lasius niger and Lasius alienus.